 If you’re a travel blogger, you’ve undoubtedly seen a drop in traffic.
 If your niche isn’t getting the traffic it used to; it might be time to think of new topics to cover.
 While you want to stay true to your voice, and stick to your branding, talk to your audience and see how you can serve them better during this time.

 2. Update your old content

 This task can be very time consuming, but very rewarding when your posts start ranking on the first page of Google.
-Go back to posts that used to get a lot of traffic and freshen them up with new content.
+Be Productive when you’re bored at home, and go back to posts that used to get a lot of traffic and freshen them up with new content.

 If you’ve suddenly been given the gift of time, spend it wisely, and invest in yourself and your business.
-Free up some of your time, by batching social media content and using a scheduler like Planoly to post your IG content.
+Free up some of your time, by writing social media content and using a scheduler like Planoly to post on your IG content.

 4. Create New Pins